Ilia01/devflow/README.md

 This will:
 - Push your branch to remote
-- Create a merge request on GitLab
+- Create a pull request (GitHub) or merge request (GitLab)
 - Update Jira status to "In Review"
-- Display the MR URL
+- Display the PR/MR URL

 ### 5. Check Current Status